-The model has a maximum lateral displacement of 0.7 mm and a maximum longitudinal displacement of 0.03 mm, both of which are relatively insignificant compared with the magnitude of the vertical displacement.
-The normal stress and shear stress within the model are distributed relatively uniformly by the rail-sleeper-ballast (sub-ballast)-structural fill-LDS system.
-This is due to the high bulk and shear moduli of these materials.
+The model had a maximum lateral displacement of 0.7 mm and a maximum longitudinal displacement of 0.03 mm, both of which are relatively insignificant compared with the magnitude of the vertical displacement.
+The normal stress and shear stress within the model were distributed relatively uniformly by the rail-sleeper-ballast (sub-ballast)-structural fill-LDS system.
+This was due to the high bulk and shear moduli of these materials.

 Deflection measurements are planned by others as part of research funded by the National Center for Freight and Infrastructure Research and Education (CFIRE).
-Because the estimates contained in this section were performed before the FrontRunner field measurements, they constitute a prior prediction.
+Because the estimates contained in this section haven performed before the FrontRunner field measurements were obtained, they constitute a prior prediction of the deflection behavior of this system.

 APPENDIX A